 A Temporary Solution

 We are told that they had to cut their meeting short due to the presence of other disciples, so Hung Jen had to make a decision on the spur of the moment.
 His solution was radical.
-It seems he decided that the safest option was to do nothing, at least for the time being; to make no acknowledgement of Hui Neng’s realisation to anyone in the monastery; to have no further contact with him; to ask him to remain silent as much as possible; and to ask him not to attend the teaching sessions or make any show of his knowledge.
+It seems he decided that the safest option was to do nothing, at least for the time being; to make no acknowledgement of Hui Neng’s realisation to anyone else in the monastery; to have no further contact with him; to ask him to remain silent as much as possible; and to ask him not to attend the teaching sessions or make any show of his knowledge.
 He admitted him to the monastery in the most junior role, working in the kitchens and stables with lay members of the monastic community.
-It appears he had no doubt that Hui Neng would understand and completely accept the situation, such was the recognition that had passed between them during their brief meeting on that first day.
+It appears that he had no doubt that Hui Neng would understand and completely accept the situation, such was the recognition that had passed between them during their brief meeting on that first day.

-It was eight months before they met again, and even then it was only the briefest exchange of reassurances, of deep respect, and of acknowledgement that each understood the others mind.
+It was eight months before they met again, and even then, it was only the briefest exchange of reassurances, of deep respect, and of acknowledgement that each understood the other’s mind.

 Hui Neng works in the Monastery Kitchens

 He must have been a source of some perplexity to his workmates, but I would like to think that he earned their acceptance and respect.
-I imagine that he was always clear and objective and thoughtful, but very simple and without intellectual ambition; always practical, efficient and effective, but totally without pride; always kind, empathetic and warmly present, but totally without affectation; always motivated; and always in the flow.
+I imagine that he was always clear, objective, and thoughtful, but very simple and without intellectual ambition; always practical, efficient and effective, but totally without pride; always kind, empathetic and warmly present, but totally without affectation; always motivated; and always in the flow.
 We can also imagine him reflecting in private moments; wondering, presumably without anxiety, about what the outcome of this situation might be; perhaps developing a critical perspective about the way the monastery was organised, but always content to let his needs be unmet, and to respect the judgement and authority of Hung Jen.

 The presence of Hui Neng in the monastery must have been troubling for Hung Jen.
-How could it be that this commoner from the backwoods has gained such complete clarity of understanding while his students who have been studying the great texts for many years have not?
+How could it be that this commoner from the backwoods has gained such complete clarity of understanding while his students who have been studying the great texts with him for many years have not?
 Why is it that the efforts of his monks were not bearing fruit?
 Why was it so difficult to pass on his realisation to these men who were trying so hard to learn?
 His students are such well-educated intelligent men.
 Several of them would have such a natural authority if they were to take over the Patriarchate.
 Why then could they not grasp the essence of the teachings?
 We can imagine Hung Jen redoubling his teaching efforts and trying to find new ways of helping his students to go beyond their book knowledge and their relative stillness of mind, and to achieve actual liberation.

 The Patriarch’s Poetry Challenge

 The next episode of the story is the famous one in which, we a told, Hung Jen gives a discourse to all his disciples in which he urges them passionately to engage in meditative inquiry so as to realise the ultimate nature of mind and free themselves from the endless cycle of rebirth.
-He then challenges each one of them to look into their own experience of the nature of mind, and to quickly write a short four line verse or ‘gatha’ expressing their own inner knowing of the ultimate truth.
+He then challenges each one of them to look into their own experience of the nature of mind, and to quickly write a short four-line verse, or ‘gatha’, expressing their own inner knowing of the ultimate truth.
 He makes it clear that he intends this to be a test of the degree of their realisation, and explains that the monk who is able to show that they really understand the ultimate nature of mind will receive the transmission of the lineage and will become the 6th Patriarch.
 We can imagine perhaps that Hung Jen, mindful of Hui Neng working in the kitchens and unable to think of a satisfactory way to resolve the situation, would dearly love to see evidence that one of his learned and literate disciples was also able to see the truth and express their realisation clearly.

 Shen Xiu’s Conflict and Struggle